Instagram Contact

 Timing plays a big role when upgrading to a larger home.
 Selling before buying allows homeowners to use the profits from their current home for a down payment, but it also means finding temporary housing.
 Buying before selling removes the need for a temporary move, but it requires having enough savings or securing a bridge loan.

 Market conditions also affect the process.
 Real estate trends shift depending on the season and economic factors.
 Spring and summer often bring more listings, but competition is higher.
-Fall and winter tend to have fewer options, but buyers may find better deals.
+Autumn and winter tend to have fewer options, but buyers may find better deals.
 Checking current home values and understanding whether it’s a buyer’s or seller’s market helps with decision-making.

 Working with a real estate agent can make the process easier.
 They can help price a current home correctly, negotiate better deals, and find homes that fit specific needs.
 Understanding housing trends and acting at the right time can lead to a better purchase.